 Care Instructions: The jade plant thrives in full sun, so make sure to keep it in bright direct light.
-At least four hours a day is needed, so choose a window that brings in plenty of sunlight.
+At least four hours a day is needed.
 Because it’s a succulent, you’ll only need to water it every 2 to 3 weeks.
 Ensure the top couple inches of soil is dry before watering.

 4. Snake Plant

-Care Instructions: The snake plant does best in bright, indirect light, but it still does well in low-light areas—it just grows more slowly.
-It also only needs to be watered every 2 to 6 weeks, and doing so more frequently could cause root rot.
+Care Instructions: The snake plant does best in bright, indirect light, but it still does well in low-light areas; it just grows more slowly.
+It also only needs to be watered every 2 to 6 weeks.
+Doing so more frequently could cause root rot.

 5. Christmas Cactus